Large circular sunroom with wicker furniture and many plants.

 • Price Range: $25,000 - $80,000

-A four-season room is one of the costliest sunroom additions you can get because of the materials required.
-Since a four-season room is usable during, well, all four seasons, you'll need windows, doors and roofing with high insulation grades to withstand both the heat and cold.
+A four-season room is one of the most expensive sunroom additions you can get because of the materials required.
+A four-season room is usable during, well, all four seasons.
+Since you’ll have it accessible every season, you'll need windows, doors and roofing with high insulation grades to withstand both the heat and cold.

-A four-season sunroom generally looks and feels just like an extension of your home, but with large windows and plenty of natural light.
+A four-season sunroom generally looks and feels like an extension of your home, but it comes with large windows and plenty of natural light.

 Three-Season Room

-A three-season room still offers homeowners extra space but may not be equipped for extreme heat or cold.
-Usually built with floor-to-ceiling windows, this kind of sunroom is less insulated – but also less costly.
+A three-season room still offers homeowners extra space, but may not be equipped for extreme heat or cold.
+Usually built with floor-to-ceiling windows, this kind of sunroom is less insulated – but also less expensive.

 Glass Solarium

-While four- and three-season rooms are more like an extension of your home’s interior, glass solariums are closer to an elevated outdoor space.
-Glass solariums are perfect for enjoying sunlight and nature when it’s warm outside, but offer little to no protection from the cold during chillier months.
+While four- and three-season rooms are an extension of your home’s interior, glass solariums are an elevated outdoor space.
+Glass solariums are perfect for enjoying sunlight and nature when it’s warm outside.
+But they offer little to no protection from the cold during chillier months.

 Plant conservatories are a dedicated space for an indoor garden or indoor plants.
-While you can certainly put in some lounge furniture, conservatories are usually built with plant life, not comfort, in mind.
-Sprinklers or temperature and humidity regulating systems may be a good idea depending on what you plan to grow, but such features can also add to the final cost.
+You can certainly put in some lounge furniture, but conservatories usually prioritize plant life, not comfort.
+Sprinklers or temperature and humidity regulating systems may be a good idea, depending on what you plan to grow.
+But such features can also add to the final cost.

 Materials